Gibbs state preparation for commuting Hamiltonian: Mapping to classical Gibbs sampling: Introduction

 Our second contribution is in the low temperature regime.
 Unlike \cite{kastoryano2016quantum,capel2020modified} which only work for the high temperature region, our reduction allows us to prepare low-temperature Gibbs states by utilizing classical techniques such as the Swendsen-Wang algorithm.
 To the best knowledge of the authors, prior work has not addressed low-temperature Gibbs samplers for 2-local CLHs.
 As an example, with our reduction we can obtain the following result, \begin{lemma}[Informal version of Lemma \ref{lem:H2D}] There is a Gibbs sampling reduction from translation-invariant qubit (2-local) 2D CLHs to 2D Ising model with magnetic fields.
 Then one can prepare the Gibbs state for the corresponding CLH at low temperature in $poly(n)$ time whenever there are poly-time mixing Gibbs sampler for the corresponding Ising model at low temperature like \cite{feng2023swendsen}. \end{lemma}

 A key feature of our reduction is that it is agnostic to the underlying classical Gibbs sampler.
-In the low temperature regime, when applied to qudit 2-local 2D CLHs with \textit{large} constant qudit dimension $d$, the Swendsen-Wang algorithm will also mix slowly and have an exponentially-small spectral gap~\cite{borgs1999torpid}.
+At the critical temperature, when applied to qudit 2-local 2D CLHs with \textit{large} constant qudit dimension $d$, the Swendsen-Wang algorithm will also mix slowly and have a spectral gap that is exponentially small in the side length of the lattice~\cite{borgs1999torpid}.
 However, our reduction allows us to substitute in other samplers, such as the Gibbs sampler for the low temperature Potts model based on Barvinok's method, which remains poly-time for large $d$~\cite{borgs2020efficient}.

 \paragraph{4-local, 2D commuting Hamiltonian.} The best prior work is due to \cite{kastoryano2016quantum}, who proved that for high enough temperature, the Davies generator is poly-time mixing for 4-local 2D CLHs.
 Unlike their result, the mixing time of our algorithm is dependent on the classical Hamiltonian produced by the reduction and thus our results are not directly comparable.